Chili con carne and chili sin carne are outstanding comfort food ideas for really cold days, which we can expect soon.

 My 1974 cookbook “How to Eat Well and Stay Single,” originally just for bachelors, found a wider audience and eventually sold 6,OOO copies, a modest success by Canadian paperback standards.
 It cost just $1.95, so you can see I didn’t make much money, after the publisher had deducted printing and distribution costs, but I did make some.
 To set the record straight, I’m an entirely self-taught cook, with a library of very good reference books and a foodie’s life-long love of cooking.
 I think of myself as a ‘writer who cooks.’

 The book hasn’t been available for years, although battered copies occasionally turn up in remainders bins and second hand bookshops.
 I have one virgin copy wrapped in plastic for my own archive (so don’t even think of asking to borrow it).
 Occasionally friends ask me to PDF the whole book and post it, but at 200 or more pages, it would be a singular chore.
 Five years ago, I even had a request for an original autographed photo from a young fiancée in Michigan, whose about to be husband had learned to cook from it.
 That was the point, of course, that young men, who’d never learned to cook at the parental home and found themselves out in the world, would have a starting point, with familiar recipes and simple to follow step-by-step no-fail instructions.
 Dining at home, rather than out in a restaurant, shows off one’s budding skills, and can lead to all sorts of things, including in this case apparently, marriage.

-In June 2012, at a dinner to celebrate the late great author Pierre Berton and his writers’ retreat, a long lost acquaintance revealed he was still cooking from a crumbling copy of the book after nearly 40 years.
+This past June, at a dinner to celebrate the late great author Pierre Berton and his writers’ retreat, a long lost acquaintance revealed he was still cooking from a crumbling copy of the book after nearly 40 years.
 Michel Choquette, editor of the brilliant comic strip compendium “The Someday Funnies,” sent along proof positive that these recipes have staying power.
 His battered copy of HTEW is tattered and torn and held together by a rubber band, but still much in use.
 I didn’t recognize him at first.
 Both of us had long hair in the 70s and less now.